albirrkarim/react-gpt-web-guide-docs/README.md

 ### What i want?

-Recently, I worked on AI accessibility tools The idea is it's like conversational AI that can guide the user with a disability maybe a motoric, or visual problem and I also have an exhibition platform (Mozilla hubs based) that requires NPC that can act as a guide to my user.
+Recently, I worked on AI accessibility tools The idea is it's like conversational AI that can guide the user with a disability maybe a motoric, or visual problem.

-Both using react JS for the implementation (UI) and for handling the complex logic, and unstructured data we need strong understanding capabilities which open AI chat completion API has.
+### Solution ?

+Making some frontend-package (npm package) that can doing various thing.

 What position is this package in your production apps?